 If it has a cord, battery, and/or circuit board – it is classified as “E-Waste” (Electronic Waste) and recycled separately from all the other items.
 Please leave your unwanted electronics on the pallets under the carport next to the recycling trailers.

 We can accept most types of electronics for recycling, except CRT “Tube” / “Box” / “Projection” type TVs and Monitors.
 DO NOT LEAVE THOSE TYPES OF TVs/MONITORS IN THE RECYCLING AREA.
 YOU WILL BE FINED FOR DUMPING.
 Area is now subject to surveillance.
-(Our county program simply can’t afford the substantial cost of disposing of these items.)
+(Our county program simply can’t afford the substantial cost of disposing these items, which can cost us $5 or more per CRT TV/monitor.)

 We hope to provide a special one-day drop-off event each year when you can bring in any electronics, including those big box TVs.
 This is dependent on if our local DNR Waste Management District is sponsoring the cost of such events.
 Click the “Follow” link at the bottom of the page to be notified of events and other announcements from this website.